The legacy of the García family

 In 1859, Paris’ Théâtre-Lyrique undertook a revival of the 1774 French version of Gluck’s opera Orpheus ed Euridice under the direction of Berlioz, assigning the role of Orpheus to Pauline, who collaborated with the composer in the revision of the score.
 It was a great artistic and popular success and critics praised Pauline’s performance as her greatest dramatic creation.
 Berlioz decided to revive another work by Gluck, Alceste, which premiered in 1861 and was the last success of Pauline’s career as a singer which, after twenty-five years, came to an end in 1863.
 Since then, she devoted her time to teaching and composing works for voice and piano (in French, Italian, German and Spanish), chamber music and several operettas.
 Musical sessions at her house were the center of cultural life wherever she lived.
 Pauline was the most prolific composer in her family; her talent, her capacity for work and her longevity allowed her to develop her compositional style throughout more than six decades of evolution of musical art in Europe.

 The legacy of Manuel García, senior, lived to the full through his children, who were true protagonists of their time.
 Outside the stage, his son Manuel Patricio began his independent pedagogical career in 1831.
-An enthusiast of anatomical and physiological knowledge, he presented his Memory of the Human Voice at the French Academy of Sciences in 1840 and published the first part of his famous Treatise on the Art of Song in which he crystallised the teachings of the school founded by his father, building a generational bridge from the scientific research of the 19th century to the original source of the art of Italian singing that the father had received from his teacher.
+An enthusiast of anatomical and physiological knowledge, he presented his Memory of the Human Voice at the French Academy of Sciences in 1840 and published the first part of his famous Treatise on the Art of Singing in which he crystallised the teachings of the school founded by his father, building a generational bridge from the scientific research of the 19th century to the original source of the art of Italian singing that the father had received from his teacher.
 Manuel Patricio later settled in London, invented the laryngoscope and delivered his most famous students: Jenny Lind, Julius Stockhausen, Charles Santley, Mathilde Marchesi, among many others.
 Richard Wagner sent his niece Johanna to London to study with him and, noting the young woman’s progress, congratulated him on being “the best teacher of the Italian singing school.”

 The musical creations of Manuel García, María Malibrán and Pauline Viardot bring us closer to the expression of three outstanding artists of their respective periods, three distinct personalities in a century of vertiginous transformations.
 Creations that were born in the light of the aesthetic principles of the bel canto, which prevailed through seven decades of musical evolution in the work of three artists that were Spanish, European and of the whole world.